apache/beam/website/www/site/content/en/documentation/io/io-standards.md

          <p>Sink Windowing
       </td>
       <td>
-         <p>A sink should be Window agnostic and handle elements sent with any Windowing methodexpect elements to be sent to it in the Global Window, unless explicitly parameterized or expressed in its API.
+         <p>A sink should be Window agnostic and handle elements sent with any Windowing method, unless explicitly parameterized or expressed in its API.
-         <p>A sink may change the windowing of a PCollection internally however it needs, however, the metadata that it returns as part of its Result object must be:
+         <p>A sink may change windowing of a PCollection internally in any way.
+However, the metadata that it returns as part of its result object must be:
          <ul>
-            <li>In the same window, unless explicitly declared in the API
+            <li>must be in the same window as the input, unless explicitly decared otherwise in the API.
-            <li>With accurate timestamps
+            <li>must have accurate timestamps
-            <li><strong>It may</strong> also return metadata with information about windowing (e.g. a BigQuery job may have a timestamp, but also a window associated with it).
+            <li>may contain additional information about windowing (e.g. a BigQuery job may have a timestamp, but also a window associated with it).
          </ul>
          <p>Allowable non-global-window patterns:
          <ul>